Jual6332/VortexPanelMethod/README.md

 # VortexPanelMethod
-A numerical analysis project for predicting the lifting flow among other aerodynamic quantities over NACA airfoils.
-Software developed using Matlab, involves basic algorithm implementation
+A numerical analysis project for predicting the lifting flow over several NACA airfoils.
+Software developed with Matlab, involves basic algorithm implementation

 ## Running the Code:
 * Download all Matlab Files